mareek/UUIDNext/README.md

 # UUIDNext

- A library to generate UUID V6 and V7 based on the latest RFC Draft
+ A fast .NET library to generate UUID/GUID.
+ Supports Version 3, 4, 5, 6\* and 7\*

+\* as specified in draft RFC